HBCC Parenting Classes - Click Here for Info

 A compassionate professional with a diverse background, now devoted to self-development through understanding emotional intelligence, our inner voices and the role they play behind the scenes.

-She has taken the Collaborative Problem Solving parenting course through HBCC and Stowell Learning Center, and has also completed the CPS Essential Training and the Advanced Concepts training.
-She is on the path to certification through Think:Kids.
+She has taken parenting courses through HBCC and Stowell Learning Center.
+Lisa has also completed the Collaborative Problem Solving® Essential Training Level 1and the Advanced Concepts Level 2.

 As an individual who learned compensatory strategies to live with undiagnosed ADHD most of her life (now officially diagnosed and taking medication) she has lived the many sides of a complex life with her husband and 3 children (now adults).
 She understands the struggles and wins from an individual point of view (POV) and from the parent's POV.